- TV & Gaming

 If you’re feeling more creative, a footie fest is a great opportunity to have some fun with your snacks and drinks.
 Why not rustle up some tasty but healthy chips in an ActiFry?

 Or knock up some burgers and hotdogs with the Tefal Optigrill, and take your party outside during half-time.

 Add some extra entertainment

-No one wants to hear bored voices talking over the TV, so it might be a good idea to set up an area in another room like the kitchen for less enthusiastic guests.
-Weather permitting, you could even set up a mini goal post outside so that the kids can have a kick about – perhaps some of the grown-up kids will join in too.
+No one wants to hear bored voices talking over the action, so it might be an idea to have an area in another room for less enthusiastic guests.
+Weather permitting, you could even set up a mini goalpost outside so the kids can have a kickabout – perhaps some of the grown-up kids will join in too.

-After the final whistle has blown, you could even create your own footie tournament with FIFA on PlayStation or Xbox – and challenge your mates to see if they’re as good as their jibes at the opposition during the match.
+After the final whistle has blown, you could even create your own footie tournament with FIFA on PlayStation or Xbox – and challenge your mates to see if they really are more skilful than Ronaldo.